 Do You Eat Out of Habit?

-Always reaching for a snack each day after lunch tricks your body into becoming accustomed to eating at that time.
+You always reach for a snack each day after lunch, which tricks your body into becoming accustomed to eating at that time.

 Your stomach may begin to growl at the exact hour you usually reach for the candy bowl or other snack of choice.